Meet Our Staff

 Kristin Mathes, MA, MS

-Ms. Mathes has 16 years of eye banking and medical device experience.
+Ms. Mathes has 20+ years of eye banking and medical device experience.
+She has served as Chair of EBAA’s Regulatory and Legislative committee since 2020.
 She has served on the EBAA QA committee in the past, including a role as chair from 2012-2014.
 She has a Bachelor’s and Master’s degree in Political Science from the University of Colorado – Denver as well as a Master’s of Science in Regulatory Science from Johns Hopkins University.

 Chief Financial Officer

-Linda has over 20 years of experience in finance and accounting.
-Prior to bringing her skills to the non-profit world, she was the CFO of a multi-store retail establishment with over 60 million in revenue.
-She holds a BS in Finance and International Business from Oregon State University.
+Olivia has over 20 years of experience in finance and accounting.
+Prior to bringing her skills to the non-profit world, she was the CFO of a fishery sciences organization.
+She has also worked as a consultant for many small to mid-size organizations.
+She holds a BS in Business Administration from Warner Pacific University and an MBA from Marylhurst University.

 Josh Galloway, CEBT